vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # Define the function shout, which accepts the parameter word
 def _____ ( _____ ):

-    # Paste the '!!!' string to word and assign to shout_word
+    # Concatenate the '!!!' string to word and assign to shout_word
     _____ = _____ + '!!!'

     # Print the value of shout_word